Huhngoku/ADVOCATE/README.md

 The go-patch folder contains a modified version of the go runtime.
 With this modified version it is possible to save a trace of the program.

-To build the new runtime, run the 'make.bash' or 'make.bat' file in the 'src' directory.
-This will create a 'bin' directory containing a 'go' executable.
+To build the new runtime, run the `make.bash` or `make.bat` file in the `src` directory.
+This will create a `bin` directory containing a `go` executable.
 This executable can be used as your new go environment e.g. with `./go run main.go` or `./go build`.

+WARNING: It can currently happen, that `make.bash` command result in a `fatal error: runtime: releaseSudog with non-nil gp.param`.
+It can normally be fixed by just running `make.bash` again.
+I'm working on fixing it.

 It is necessary to set the GOROOT environment variable to the path of `go-patch`, e.g. with
 ```